jgm/pandoc/doc/lua-filters.md

     be picked up by pandoc.
     ([WriterOptions](#type-writeroptions))

-    This variable is also set in custom writers.
+    This variable is also set in custom writers, but, starting with pandoc 3.0, contains only the default options.
+The actual writer options can be accessed via new-style writers.

     *Since: pandoc 2.17*